KateMShirley/KnopeQuotesAPI/README.md

 ##Leslie Knope Quotes 2.0
 The biggest problems I encountered with Knope Quotes 1.0 was getting the app on Digital Ocean and styling the site.
 I solved the Digital Ocean problem by running a script created by James Traver.
 For the styling, I underestimated just how difficult it is to make an intuitive app.
 Even though the scope of the project is small and there is not much content, I spend much more time on styling than I anticipated.

-In the next version I would like to use more animations between rendering the data, use Twitter's Javascript helpers to pre-fill the tweet button with the quote, and perhaps add some sort of user-suggested quotes.
+In the next version I would like to use more animations between rendering the data, use Twitter's Javascript helpers to pre-fill the tweet button with the quote, and perhaps add some sort of user-suggested quotes or voting capability.

 ---
 ###Backbone Application Assignment